angelina-abitino/angelina-abitino.github.io/projects/project-1.md

   - Journaling
   - Productivity
   - WebApp
-summary: Me and a couple of friends are developing a Google Chrome extension which appears on a new tab and presents the user with an interface to journal and reflect daily.
+summary: Chrome Reflect is a Google Chrome extension which appears on a new tab and presents the user with an interface to journal and reflect daily.
 ---

 <div class="ui small rounded images">